2023 Odisha Socially and Educationally Backward Classes Survey

 The Odisha Socially and Educationally Backward Classes Survey 2023 was a state-wide socio-economic and educational survey conducted by the Odisha State Commission for Backward Classes (OSCBC) to assess the demographic, social, and economic conditions of Socially and Educationally Backward Classes (SEBCs) in Odisha, India.
-Conducted between May 1 and June 6, 2023, across 314 blocks and 114 urban local bodies, the survey aimed to provide data to inform welfare policies and reservation frameworks for SEBCs, encompassing 208 backward castes.
-The findings, submitted to the Odisha state government on October 3, 2023, estimated that SEBCs constitute approximately 39.31% of the state's population, though some sources reported a higher figure of 46%.
-As of May 2025, the report remains unpublished, fueling political debates and demands for transparency.
+Conducted between 1 May and 6 June 2023, across 314 blocks and 114 urban local bodies, the survey aimed to provide data to inform welfare policies and reservation frameworks for SEBCs, encompassing 208 backward castes.
+The findings, submitted to the Odisha state government on 3 October 2023, estimated that SEBCs constitute approximately 39.31% of the state's population, though some sources reported a higher figure of 46%.
+As of May 2025, the report remains unpublished.

 Background

 The survey was initiated in response to the absence of comprehensive caste-based data in India, with the last national caste census conducted in 1931.
 The 2021 decadal census was postponed due to the COVID-19 pandemic, prompting states like Odisha and Bihar to undertake independent surveys to address data gaps for policy formulation.
 In Odisha, the survey was driven by the need to update the socio-economic profile of SEBCs, who have historically been underrepresented in education and employment despite comprising an estimated 54% of the population based on 1931 data.
 The initiative aligned with constitutional mandates for inclusive growth and followed advocacy for caste-based reservations in education and government jobs, where SEBCs currently have only an 11.25% job reservation quota and no educational reservation.